Margaret Avenue Senior Public School

 In 1959, four more classrooms and a gymnasium were added.
 In 1963, another change was seen at Margaret Avenue, as we became a senior school with only Grades 7 and 8 in attendance.
 The final addition in long line of construction was seen in 1968 as a new full double gymnasium was built and the old gym was converted into the office complex and a music room.

-Presently, Margaret Avenue Senior Public School is the home of the Mavericks.
-We serve approximately 315 students in Grades 7 and 8.
+Presently, Margaret Avenue Senior Public School is the home of the Mighty Mavericks.
+We serve approximately 350 students in Grades 7 and 8.
 Every year we welcome our Grade 7’s from King Edward Public School, Prueter Public School, Lexington Public School, Bridgeport Public School and Suddaby Public School.
-Margaret Avenue currently runs on a full rotary system over a 6 day cycle.
-We offer a diverse range of extracurricular opportunities and encourage our students to become involved in all areas of school life (clubs, athletics, music, service and academics) throughout their 2 year tenure in order to have the most rewarding experience possible while at Margaret Avenue.
+Margaret Avenue currently runs on a full rotary system over a 5-day cycle.
+We offer a diverse range of extracurricular opportunities and encourage our students to become involved in all areas of school life (clubs, athletics, music, service and academics) throughout their 2-year tenure, in order to have the most rewarding experience possible while at Margaret Avenue.